r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 relocation and that will always be used alongside the Msys2 installation, one can use Msys2 to build R from source using dynamic linking.
-This method has been used several times to spot issues with newer compilers/newer versions of MinGW than those provided by RTools, particularly looking at compiler warnings and header file incompatibilities.
+This method has been used several times to spot issues with newer compilers/newer versions of MinGW than those provided by Rtools, particularly looking at compiler warnings and header file incompatibilities.
 It is relatively easy to get R and base+recommended packages to build and pass `check-all`.
 Probably many other packages would be easily test-able as well.
 Also, in